 Many people with Dementia do experience changing behaviors.
 Studies indicate that anywhere from 60% to 90% of people with Dementia develop behavior concerns at some point in their disease.

-How do changing behavior arise?
+How does changing behavior arise?

 As I said before problems with changing behavior can have many causes.
 Which can be directly related to the disease, and also with the environment in which someone lives or is cared for.